a-tharva/LaunchEnv/README.md

 >launch -a <workspace_name>
 Enter name of program to add this environment: foo Enter path of program executable: "D:\foo\foo.exe"   or   Drag exe to window the path will appear

+For script -
+>launch -a <workspace_name>
+Enter name of program to add this environment: foo Enter path of program executable: python "D:\foo\foo.exe"   or   python Drag exe to window the path will appear

+For advance use -
+>launch -a <workspace_name>
+Enter name of program to add this environment: opera incognito Enter path of program executable: "D:\foo\opera.exe" -incognito  or   Drag exe to window the path will appear -incognito

 >launch -env <workspace_name>
 ```